The Cleveland Clinic Diet

 This version of the so-called Cleveland Clinic Diet has been circulating for years.
 Is it right for you?
 Here I break down the diet so you can decide.

 Desperate times call for desperate measures.
 In need of losing some weight, I resorted to an old copy of the Cleveland Clinic Diet.
 Now it is not really a diet from the Cleveland Clinic.
-It is one of those things that got circulated from person-to-person years ago and I still had a copy.
+It is one of those things that got circulated from person to person years ago, and I still have a copy.

 Plate with beets, green beans, hot dogs, and a side of ice cream and an apple.